feichao93/minesweeper/README.md

 Saga `timerHandler` watches for `GAME_OVER_WIN` / `GAME_OVER_LOSE` / `RESTART` actions and then reset timer.
 This saga also forks a `tickEmitter` to emit a tick action every second when the game status is `ON`.

-Saga `watchUncover` watches for uncover actions.
+Saga `watchReveal` watches for uncover actions.
 If player clears all tiles then this saga dispatch a `GAME_OVER_WIN` action; If player detonates a mine then this saga dispatch `GAME_OVER_LOSE`.

 Saga `handleLeftClick` handles `LEFT_CLICK` actions.
 A `LEFT_CLICK` action describes that player click one tile and wants to open/uncover it.
 If we generates mines before player's first click , then the first click may encounter a mine and it is frustrating.
 So we generates mines after the first click and ensure first click can make a open propagation.
 When handling click actions in `IDLE` status, the left click must be the first left click; In `ON` status, it is not the first click.